dojo/docs/developer/design/loader.rst

 legacy synchronous code path, it must be able to complete that code path without interuption.

 After dojo/require signals dojo/loadInit that all requested modules are on board, dojo/loadInit signals the reference module.
-The reference module can now execute its factory function which simply contains the original legacy module's code.
+The reference module can now execute its factory function which contains the original legacy module's code with the execption that all dojo.loadInit applications (if any) will be passed over since they have all be prefixed with 0 &&.
 Since dojo/loadInit and dojo/require have worked together to guarantee all modules dojo.required in that code are already on board, the code will execute without interuption--just as if the whole process had occured synchronously and nothing was cross-domain.

 Did I mention it's tricky?
-Indeed, this design necessarily is has so much indirection and recursion, it's instructive to trace through a couple of modules to get the idea.
-Let's assume the legacy module "my.module" looks like this:
+Indeed, this design necessarily has so much indirection and recursion, it's instructive to trace through an example to get the idea.
+Let's assume a scope mape of [["dojo", "myDojo"]] and the legacy module "my.module" looks like this:

 .. code-block :: javascript